Alzheimer’s: Caring for Yourself and Loved Ones

-Every November, we acknowledge Alzheimer ’s disease: an often cunning and baffling phenomenon.
+Alzheimer ’s disease is an often cunning and baffling phenomenon.
 More than 5 million Americans are living with it, and as many as 16 million will be diagnosed by 2050.
 As the world’s most common form of dementia, it’s often frustrating to know Alzheimer’s worsens over time and there is no cure.
 At this point, we ask ourselves, “How can I care for my loved one who’s afflicted with this disease?”
 The key is to first care for yourself.
 The following tips may provide comfort, hope and guidance.

 1. Ensure your loved one has a good physician who can work with you to guide both your loved one and you through the progression of dementia.